Clicky

 In August of 2018 David Graff, Director, Global Product Policy issued the following policy.

-Today, we’re taking another step.
-We’ve seen a rise in misleading ad experiences stemming from third-party technical support providers and have decided to begin restricting ads in this category globally.
 For many years, we’ve consulted and worked with law enforcement and government agencies to address abuse in this area.
 As the fraudulent activity takes place off our platform, it’s increasingly difficult to separate the bad actors from the legitimate providers.
 That’s why in the coming months, we will roll out a verification program to ensure that only legitimate providers of third-party tech support can use our platform to reach consumers.

 These efforts alone won’t stop all bad actors trying to game our advertising systems, but it will make it a lot harder.
 There’s more to do, and we’ll continue committing the resources necessary to keep the online advertising ecosystem a safe place for everyone.